graalvm/vscode-extensions/micronaut/k8s-deploy.md

     ```xml
     ```

-## Deploy a Micronaut application to OKE
+## Deploy a Micronaut Application to OKE

 To create a a Kubernetes deployment and deploy a Micronaut application to OKE, the following quick actions for Micronaut are available: